thp42/PSFM/README.md

 # PSFM - Position Specific Frequency Matrix and Heatmap Generator

-This Python script calculates the frequency of each amino acid at each position from multiple sequence alignments (MSAs, as `.aln`) and generates a heatmap visualization.
+This Python script calculates the frequency of each amino acid at each position from multiple sequence alignments (MSAs, as `.fasta`) and generates a heatmap visualization.
 It is designed to aid in the analysis of protein families by highlighting conservation and variability across sequences.

 ---